MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_objectid_information.md

 User-provided data.
 You can use it to contain the <b>BirthVolumeID</b>, <b>BirthObjectID</b>, and <b>DomainID</b> members, or you can define a different data structure.

-### -field FileReference

-The 8-byte file reference number for the file.
-NTFS generates this number and assigns it to the file automatically when the file is created.

-### -field ObjectId

-The 16-byte file object ID for the file.
-NTFS generates this number and assigns it to the file at the request of a driver or application.
-File object IDs are guaranteed to be unique only within the volume where the file resides.

 #### - ( unnamed struct )

 #### BirthVolumeId